nandabritto/Covid-19_vaccines/README.md

 ### 3. Structure
 *	A clear layout is in place to ensure users can immediately find all the information.
 *	The navbar is sticky to facilitate user to navigate through pages easily.
 The content is laid out in a way that makes it easy to read and the sections are clearly distinguished.
-*	The Index page displays the most information regarding how vaccines work on human immunity system and how they are developed.
+*	The Index page displays the most information regarding how vaccines work on the human immune system and how they are developed.
 It's broken down into small paragraphs making the content easy to read for the user.
 *	The Types page effectively explain the mainly 3 different vaccines mechanism of action.
-*	The Efficacy page shows the efficiency of mainly world used Covid-19 vaccines.
+*	The Efficacy page shows the efficiency of main world used Covid-19 vaccines.
-*	In the Footer users can easily find share buttons to social media and email.
+*	In the Footer, users can easily find share buttons to social media and email.

 ### 4. Skeleton

 Wireframes created with Balsamiq.
-Project was developed from initial wireframes and some modifications were made during development process to assure better usability.
+The project was developed from initial wireframes and some modifications were made during the development process to assure better usability.

-* Wireframes can be find on the links.
+* Wireframes can be fond on the links.

 [What](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/Types.png)|[Importance](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/importance.png) |[Types](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/Types.png) |[Efficacy](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/efficacy.png)

 ### 5. Surface
-* Colors
+* Colours

-When considering the colour theme of my project I had to choose a theme that combined colours effortlessly with header image and ensure that there would be no confusion.
+When considering the colour theme of my project I had to choose a theme that combined colours effortlessly with the header image and ensure that there would be no confusion.
 The Images and text colour had contrasted the theme of the logo and website well.

 <img src="https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/color-pallete.png" width="1000">